rasulkarimov/kubernetes-installer/README.md

 ### Installing a Ceph Cluster in a Private Datacenter

+**Prerequsits**
+* Installed git
+* Installed ansible
+Other instruments will be deployed with ansible.

 For installing a Ceph cluster without internet access, you need to configure a private repository.
 Follow these steps:

 1. **Configure Private Repository**: